StigHaraldGustavsen/WebUncert/README.md

 ```Bash
 pip install poetry
 ```
-if you want the .venv file to be in the project dir excec
+if you want the .venv file to be in the project directory:
 ```Bash
 poetry config virtualenvs.in-project true
 ```